denog/denog.github.io/de/meetings/denog15/sponsoring.md

 # Sponsoring

 Are you interested in sponsoring DENOG15?
 Please feel free to contact our sponsoring team by mail [sponsoring@denog.de](mailto:sponsoring@denog.de).
 We are always happy to assist you with any other questions regarding the conference.
 Please note that the presale of this years sponsoring packages will be handled via this website and **not** by e-mail.
+See [form below](#reservations).

 We look forward to DENOG15 onsite and remote together with you!